samkaff/WormyTheWorm/README.md

  except:
         print(host + ' Timeout :(')
 ```

+## Verifying Output

 A log of the successes and timeouts for the username/password combinations on each of the target machines will be printed out nicely on the command line.
 The image below shows a portion of that log:

 ![output log](./shortoutput.png)

+As we can see, after the success on 10.0.0.154, Wormy moves on to the next target, 10.0.0.188 and